 did God not design humankind to be the same way?
 Because God wanted humans to have “free will” – the power of choice.
 So, God created an evil serpent in the Garden of Eden who conned Eve (being of weaker mind than Adam) into eating the fruit of the Tree.
 Since Eve made the wrong choice, and since the whole human race, being descendants of Eve, would inherit her malfunction (her “original sin”), God decided to punish the entire human race, down through all the generations, with the burden of Earthly suffering.

-As we say in our Essay, The Path of G>O>D> and Theology, God in the Old Desert Religions is omnipotent (all powerful), omniscient (all-knowing), omnibenevolent (always and everywhere good) and omnipresent (always everywhere at once).
+As we say in our Essay, Forerunners to Our Spiritual Path, God in the Old Desert Religions is omnipotent (all powerful), omniscient (all-knowing), omnibenevolent (always and everywhere good) and omnipresent (always everywhere at once).
 Suffering cannot exist unless one of these four powers is not “omni-.“ In Judaism, God either relinquishes his power to cure mankind’s sin, or God does not have enough benevolence in his heart to do it.

 But even if we accept the serpentine reasoning of these tall tales for human sin, how does that explain the suffering of creatures like white-tailed deer, who have parasitic worms infesting their eyeballs, or who die from Chronic Wasting Disease?
 What sins did Bambi commit?
 Are we to concluded that deer “don’t count?”
 That God doesn’t love innocent, peaceful, and beautiful Bambi?